Terms of ServiceContact UsReport a Bug

 There are several services to generate images with.
 After testing the competition, Midjourney has become my go-to.
 (Subscription based; Free alternatives on next page)

-Midjourney now lets you “fine tune” your profile to create your own personal aesthetic.
+Midjourney now lets you "personalize" your profile to create your own personal aesthetic.

 Using the Midjourney site, Create an image for your artist.
-Next you can add it as a reference for your future generation by dragging and dropping it in “omni reference.”
+Next you can add this image as a reference for your future generation by dragging and dropping it in "omni reference"

 This way, you can make more images of your artist (although results may vary).
 As with all current AI, if we generate enough, something will stand out.

-• Quick Tip 1: For my prompts, I usually lead with “magazine cover photo of…” to better composition.
+• Quick Tip 1: For my prompts, I usually lead with "magazine cover photo of" to improve composition.

 • Quick Tip 3: Think about which aesthetics fit your music, and experiment!